 Hypothetically, lets say I was hired by an online, virtual-goods company.
 I have experience in writing demand letters, typically cease-desists, or a request letter.
-The company that has hired me experiences what are called "Chargebacks", meaning they sell virtual goods (like a rank on a gaming...
+The company that has hired me experiences what are called "Chargebacks", meaning they sell virtual goods (like a rank on a...
 Read more »

 While a company doesn't need an attorney to draft every correspondence that may lead to legal action, you are entering dangerous territory of unauthorized practice of the law if the company is asking you to draft "legal requests" and you are not an attorney.
-This is especially true if your job...Read more »
+This is especially true...Read more »

 If the parties are married and divorcing, requesting a temporary order in the divorce action could help resolve some of these issues.
 The party could ask for a specific order allowing her to retrieve her immediately necessary items.
 When non-married joint tenants split up, there are a number of...Read more »